Vicomtech/tando/README.md

 ## Description

-TANDO is a corpus for training and evaluation of document-level machine translation models in Basque-Spanish.
+TANDO is a corpus for training and evaluation of document-level machine translation models in Basque-Spanish and Basque-French.
 The corpus was prepared within the ELKARTEK project TANDO (2020-2021: www.tando.eus) by members of the project consortium:

 - Vicomtech Foundation (https://www.vicomtech.org)
 - University of the Basque Country (UPV/EHU) / IXA taldea (http://ixa.si.ehu.es/)